 Wicca is an eclectic religious belief system centering around gods, goddesses, and nature worship.
-Gary Cantrell, a well-known Wiccan author says Wicca is based on "harmony with nature and all aspects of the god and goddess divinity."1 Wiccan practice involves the manipulation of nature through various rituals in attempts to gain power, prestige, love, or whatever else a Wiccan wants.
+Gary Cantrell, a well-known Wiccan author, says that Wicca is based on "harmony with nature and all aspects of the god and goddess divinity."1 Wiccan practice involves the manipulation of nature through various rituals in attempts to gain power, prestige, love, or whatever else a Wiccan wants.
 It uses symbols in its ceremonies and follows the calendar in reference to Wiccan festivals.
 Its roots are in ancient agrarian Celtic Society.
 It is considered Neo-Pagan (based on old European and pre-Christian belief systems).
 Wicca does not have a structure of clergy and/or congregations.
 But it does have priests and priestesses which are in leadership positions within covens that have witches.
 The varying traditions of Wicca have different requirements for attaining the level of priest and priestess.
 Some of the more common varieties of Wicca are 1734, Alexandrian, Celtic, Dianic, Dicordian, Eclectic, Gardnerian, and Georgian.
 Wicca is even recognized as a religion in the military.

 One of the most common aspects of working theology is the teaching of reincarnation and karma.
 The purpose of reincarnation is to learn lessons through the various lives.
 “This process of reincarnation is repeated for numerous lifetimes until a development of the Spirit is reached where the Spirit can truly merge with the male and female balanced creator/creatrix entity.
 We are returned to the God and to the Goddess.”[Ibid., p.
 27.]
 Karma is the law of cause and effect that "does not punish nor reward.
 It is simply a universal law that reacts to causation until disharmony is illuminated."2